back

 as the narrative crossed continents, it touched relevant and vital topics for women worldwide: from female genital mutilation to violence to children in indian brothels and then some.

-then a wave of gratitude washed over me, leaving me with a sobered up version of sadness mixed with anger towards (what i consider) so much injustice in the world.
+i went from feeling self-righteous and confirmed in my experience to feeling naive and ungrateful. i looked around my comfy safe apartment and saw all the things i take for granted on a daily basis. then a wave of gratitude washed over me, leaving me with a sobered up version of sadness mixed with anger towards (what i consider) so much injustice in the world.

-and considering the state of the world, it’s something i feel more and more of.
+it’s what i feel every time i’m confronted with my own privilege. and considering the state of the world, it’s something i feel more and more of.

 in awe